 A contract should explain what services you are willing to provide, what is expected from your daycare families, and what happens in certain situations if the agreement is broken.

 Contracts can also help providers weed out potentially troublesome families before they even start.
 I always send out my contract to my families before I have them come for the interview.
 If they were to message me with concerns about late fees.
 I let them know that late fees are only a problem if they are late for pick up.
-I have had potential families then tell me that my hours of operation are very tight for them and they are concerned they maybe “a little late, from time to time”… Well right there I can make the choice, take them and set in my contract an extra small charge to stay open late or cancel the interview.
+I have had potential families then tell me that my hours of operation are very tight for them.
+They are concerned they maybe “a little late, from time to time”… Well right there I can make the choice.
+I either take them and set in my contract an extra small charge to stay open late or cancel the interview.

 Another red flag for me is when people do not want to put a deposit down.
 My deposit is used for their last month of care should they give proper notice.
-Also it is non-refundable should they decided they really don’t want the spot and are still shopping around, but don’t want me to fill it before they make their decision.
+Also it is non-refundable should they decided they really don’t want the spot.
+They may still be shopping around, but don’t want me to fill it before they make their decision.
 This helps me screen and not waste my time with people who are not serious about the spot, or who don’t want to give proper notice when they leave.

 Contracts allow families to plan according to an actual agreement.
-Contracts allow providers to provide full disclosure of the daycare rules.
+A contracts allow providers to provide full disclosure of the daycare rules.
 Contracts help avoid conflicts.
 However should conflicts occur, contracts are there to make sure that in small claims court the actually agreement will be honored.

 Check out my video on The Importance of Daycare Contracts

 As a provider what is the most important part of your contract?
 As a parent, what are you looking for when you read over a contract?